odiseoteam/SyliusReferralsPlugin/doc/rewards.md

 ## Rewards

 You can add rewards to the affiliates.
-This plugin supports **Promotion Coupon** type, but you can create your own reward easily.
+This plugin supports **Promotion Coupon** reward type, but you can create your own reward easily.

 ### Adding a new reward type

-In the following example, a new reward will be configured.
+In the following example, a new reward type will be configured.

 1. Set up a service for handling the new reward type